10 Best Pain Relief Creams, According to Doctors

 - Cold or hot relief: Both

-This formula uses warming camphor combined with other natural ingredients such as aloe vera, green tea, witch hazel, and other plant extracts to provide gentle comfort and relief.
-There are no artificial colors or fragrances used in the formulation, nor any wax, petroleum, or alcohol.
+This formula uses warming camphor combined with other natural ingredients such as aloe vera, green tea, witch hazel and other plant extracts to provide gentle comfort and relief.
+There are no artificial colors or fragrances used, nor is there wax, petroleum or alcohol.
 A soothing, warming sensation builds up a few minutes after applying — this isn’t a warming rub that burns.
-It’s a multitasker designed to work for everything from post-exercise soreness to arthritis.
-Just be sure to wash your hands well after applying it, so that you don’t accidentally rub it in your eyes — you’ll definitely feel it if you do.
+It's a multitasker designed to work for everything from post-exercise soreness to arthritis.
+Just be sure to wash your hands well after applying it so you don’t accidentally rub your eyes — you’ll definitely feel it if you do.

 Best Hot-Cold Therapy